50 Best Remote Jobs Websites to Find an Awesome Remote Job in 2020

-Launched in 2015, CloudPeeps is a community, marketplace and platform that empowers freelancers and businesses to do their best work.
+Launched in 2015, CloudPeeps is a community, marketplace, and platform that empowers freelancers and businesses to do their best work.
 They connect freelancers with top clients.
-If you have a really good portfolio and are looking to get more freelancing clients, this is the website for you.
+If you have a really good portfolio hosted on a reliable server and are looking to get more freelancing clients, this is the website for you.
 They have a vetting process, but once you get accepted it is easier to find remote jobs as the talent pool is more exclusive.

 More than 75 million people each year trust The Muse to help them win at work, from professional advancement and skills-building to finding a job.
 Their job board has a great search, just make sure to set the location to "Flexible / Remote".

 Don't know what projects to search for?
 I have put together a list of 150 freelance business ideas to help get your started.

 Over 400,000 remote workers trust Outsourcely to find quality jobs.
 All you have to do is create a profile on this remote jobs platform, and then companies will be able to find you when looking for freelancers for gig-based projects.
 If you are looking for long-term work, this is the site for you.

 A clean and simple website, 100 Telecommute Jobs is a great little job board that promotes and list work from home/telecommuting jobs.
 Their motto is that people "shouldn’t have to pay for access to cleanly organized and legitimate jobs".
 If you don't want to pay to find freelance work, then this website is worth taking a look at.